 Before becoming a target for a rally himself, Yoon expressed concern about the conservative rallies outside his predecessor’s residence.

 According to a presidential official, Yoon asked aides to try to simmer down the abusive protests outside Moon’s home.

-"The protests mixed with profanities and insults have brought inconvenience to the former president and his wife," a presidential official told the JoongAng Ilbo over the phone Sunday, "and even the villagers are at the point of being hospitalized [because of the disturbances].
-President Yoon is very concerned about this."
+“The protests mixed with profanities and insults have brought inconvenience to the former president and his wife,” a presidential official told the JoongAng Ilbo over the phone on June 5, “and even the villagers are at the point of being hospitalized [because of the disturbances].
+President Yoon is very concerned about this.”

-The Moon administration's policies are the focus of some protests, such as Covid-19 vaccinations that led to some deaths.
-But others are simply abusive, or incoherently demand Moon apologize, or accuse him of being a "spy."
+While the Moon administration's policies, such as Covid-19 vaccinations that led to some deaths, are the focus of some protests, others are simply abusive, repeating profanities, incoherently demanding Moon to apologize, or accusing him of being a spy for North Korea.

-Some locals have complained about suffering from sleep deprivation, loss of appetite and needing psychological treatment for the disruption to their lives.
+Residents of the village have complained about suffering sleep deprivation, loss of appetite and needing psychological treatment.